Everything more than a match, a knife, and a bottle of water is luxury I think. By these standards, you can haul a lot of luxury in a van.

 I have the philosophy: Everything more than a match, a knife, and a bottle of water is luxury.
 So even in a van, I can haul a lot of luxury.
 You don’t have to be a hippie to understand that you ideally have all natural materials in such a tight quarter.
 Vinyl for example and many other plastics are gassing off for quite a long time so I’m gonna try to avoid these materials as much as possible.

-In future posts I will go through every aspect of the design and layout of the van and further down the road, I will document every step of the conversion of the van.
-I will cover layout, insulation, venting, plumbing, sleeping, seating, heating, electric, etc. while keeping the whole van very stealthy.
+In future posts, I will discuss each aspect of the van’s design and layout in detail, and in the future, I will document every step of the van conversion process.
+I will cover topics such as layout, insulation, ventilation, plumbing, sleeping arrangements, seating, heating, electrical systems, and more, while keeping the overall design of the van discreet and stealthy.

 Leave a Reply